OVALProject/ovalproject.github.io/getting-started/best-practices/index.md

   <tbody>
     <tr>
       <td>01</td>
-      <td>The name attribute is assigned a value of “[*]_object” in accordance with Section 4.2.3.</td>
+      <td>The <span style="font-family: 'Courier New'">name</span> attribute is assigned a value of “[\*]_object” in accordance with [Section 4.2.3](#4-2-3-objects).</td>
     </tr>
     <tr>
       <td>03</td>
-      <td>The documentation element describes how to drive the collection of metadata for the system structure that you wish to retrieve for this OVAL Object.
+      <td>The <span style="font-family: 'Courier New'">documentation</span> element describes how to drive the collection of metadata for the system structure that you wish to retrieve for this OVAL Object.
 This may include information about the different methods of collection, scope of the collection, or examples of how the OVAL Object Entity values are formatted.</td>
     </tr>
 	<tr>
       <td>05-17</td>